mtsochacki/advent-of-code-2021/README.md

 Read more on official Advent of Code website: https://adventofcode.com/2021/about

 ## Goals:
-1. To have all of the puzzles solved by the end January.
+1. To have all the puzzles solved by the end January.
 2. To write my own solutions to all the problems (no [/r/adventofcode](https://www.reddit.com/r/adventofcode/) peeking!).
 3. To improve my understanding of Java and Version Control.
 4. Make code as readable and easy to understand as possible.